weekendesk/OTA-API-Developer-Guide/source/index.html.md

 --------- | ------- | -----------
 CancelType | string | Weekendesk always send Commit
 @RequestorID |  |
-ID | string | User provided by the Channel partner to authenticate the request MessagePassword | string | Password provided by the Channel partner to authenticate the request HotelID | string | Hotel ID for which the cancellation is requested
+ID | string | User provided by the ChannelManager partner to authenticate the request MessagePassword | string | Password provided by the ChannelManager partner to authenticate the request HotelID | string | Hotel ID for which the cancellation is requested
 @HotelReservationID |  |
-ResID_Type | integer | 5=Weekendesk Reservation number; 14=Channel partner reservation number
+ResID_Type | integer | 5=Weekendesk Reservation number; 14=ChannelManager partner reservation number
 ResID_Value | string | Reservation number
-ResID_Source | string | Weekendesk or ChannelPartner
+ResID_Source | string | Weekendesk or ChannelManager partner
 ResID_Date | date | TimeStamp of integration of the cancellation

 ### Cancel Response

-> The above request sent to the Channel partner should the following XML :
+> The above request sent to the ChannelManager partner should the following XML :

 ```xml
 <?xml version="1.0" encoding="utf-8" standalone="yes"?>